hvervetid/housepriceindex/README.md

 Contains HM Land Registry data © Crown copyright and database right 2021.
 This data is licensed under the Open Government Licence v3.0.

 Contains OS data © Crown copyright and database right 2020 Contains Royal Mail data © Royal Mail copyright and Database right 2020 Contains National Statistics data © Crown copyright and database right 2020

+## Commonly Asked Questions

+*This list is expanded gradually.
+If you have a question not answered in this readme, you are more than welcome to submit it on the 'Discussion' page and we'll do our best to clarify matters.*

+* The number of observations used per target is not equal to the parameter I chose.
+Why is that?
+  * This can happen for two reasons.
+First, if there are several equidistant transactions, the regression will include all of them.
+This will often lead to handful more observations included than required.
+Second, if allow_expansion is set to TRUE, the radius will be expanded as necessary to ensure that all possible target-year combinations can be reached, although never beyond the maximum radius set in max_radius_outer and max_radius_inner.

 ## Known issues